drhcelik/FickianTransportFoam/README.md

 In this implementation, the issue is handled by setting $D_k = D_{kk}$, when the denominator is smaller than a threshold (DmLimit), where $D_{kk}$ is the theoretical limit.

 ## Usage
-Include `libFickianTransport.so` in controlDict\
+Include `libFickianTransport.so` in controlDict and select the desired model in `thermophysicalTransport`.
+Available models:
-Available transport models:

 ```
 Laminar: